fenetikm/dotfiles/.config/yabai/keys.md

 ## Mappings
-things that I want to do regularly: hl -     select window (left/right) @done jk -     move window left/right @done jk -     move window to next display (can we do that with left/right? have seen a script that does) @done jk -     move window to next display, working with floats? g -      center window @done f -      full screen, or one of a few sizes (cycle) @done z -      toggle zoomed full screen @done
+things that I want to do regularly: h/l -     select window (left/right) @done j/k -     move window left/right @done
+j/k -     move window to next display (can we do that with left/right? have seen a script that does) @done j/k -     move window to next display, working with floats? g -      center window @done f -      full screen, or one of a few sizes (cycle) @done z -      toggle zoomed full screen @done